MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshooting-mode.md

 - Allows local admins, with appropriate permissions, to change configurations on individual endpoints that are normally locked by policy.
 Having a device in troubleshooting mode can be helpful when diagnosing Microsoft Defender Antivirus performance and compatibility issues.

-- Troubleshooting mode has an expiration and will automatically turn off after reaching the expiration time.
+- Troubleshooting mode automatically turns off after reaching the expiration time.
 After expiration, all policy-managed configurations will become read-only again and will revert back to the configuration before setting the troubleshooting mode on.

 - Use troubleshooting mode to disable/change the tamper protection setting to perform: